 Personalized medicine, genetically modified organisms, human genome reprogramming; these are but a few areas in which our rapidly expanding knowledge of molecular biology is influencing the future.
 This challenging course is designed to provide a solid foundation in the science of molecular biology, and to explore how we might make sense of a wealth of genetic information that increases every year.
 Using state of the art laboratory equipment, students will have the opportunity to utilize cutting edge genome editing technologies to investigate issues of medical, ecological, and overall societal importance.
 Acting as medical researchers, we will also work to discover the etiology of a mysterious condition that affects people worldwide.

 Our studies will be sustained by seminars, model building, group presentations, news articles and primary source readings, discussion and debate, trips to university labs and biotechnology institutes, and much hands-on exploration.
 In tandem with our study of modern technologies and their potential benefits, we will also consider the circumstances in which we might refrain from their use.
-As advances in molecular biology are poised to help shape what is possible in the future, this course’s goal is to empower us to be educated and capable stewards of a rapidly growing capacity.
+Coupled with AI, advances in molecular biology are poised to help shape what is possible in the future.
+This course’s goal is to empower us to be stewards of a rapidly growing capacity.
 Successful completion of a year of both high school biology and chemistry is a prerequisite.

 Book